NVIDIA/DALI/docs/compilation.rst

 Run Nosetests
 +++++++++++++

-To run Nosetests, you should have DALI's wheel installed in your system.
-For more details follow BuildWheelAnchor_.
+To run Nosetests, you should have DALI's Python bindings installed in your system.
+For more details follow PythonBindingsAnchor_.

 .. code-block:: bash

-  cd <path_to_DALI>/test
+  cd <path_to_DALI>/test/python
   nosetests